Aquafaba

-Aquafaba (/ˌɑːkwəˈfɑːbə/) is the viscous water in which legume seeds such as chickpeas have been cooked.
-Its use in cuisine was discovered by the French musician Joël Roessel.
+Aquafaba (/ˌɑːkwəˈfɑːbə/ or /ˌækwəˈfɑːbə/) is the viscous water in which legume seeds such as chickpeas have been cooked.
+Its use in cuisine was thought to be discovered by the French musician Joël Roessel, but has been actively used as an ingredient in vegan cuisine for years.

 Due to its ability to mimic functional properties of egg whites in cooking, aquafaba can be used as a direct replacement for them in some cases, including meringues and marshmallows.

 Origins

 In December 2014, the French musician Joël Roessel found that water from canned beans can form foams much like protein isolates and flax mucilage do.
 Roessel shared his experiments on a blog and published recipes for floating island of Chaville, chocolate mousse, and meringue made from chickpea liquid to demonstrate its foaming capabilities.

 Around the same time, vegan food enthusiast Goose Wohlt discovered that the cooking liquid can replace egg white without the need for stabilizers.
 In March 2015 he published a recipe for egg-free meringue using only chickpea liquid and sugar.

 A few days later, a Facebook group was created to encourage development and popularize the egg substitute.
+The group discussed their experiments and techniques, and agreed on the term "aquafaba" coined by Goose Wohlt, from Latin aqua ("water") and faba ("bean"), noting that faba can also refer to "fabulous" or "fabaceae".